pddeshmukh/Kubernetes/Core Concepts/README.md

     accelerator: nvidia-tesla-p100
 ```

 You can also use CLI tool to perform operations related to labels.
-For example, below command helps to add label to a node
+For example, below command helps to add label to a node.<br/>
 `kubectl label nodes <node-name> <label-key>=<label-value>`

-You can verify that it worked by re-running below command and checking that the node now has a label.
+You can verify that it worked by re-running below command and checking that the node now has a label.<br/>
 `kubectl get nodes --show-labels`

 ### Kubernetes - PODS
 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
 A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.

 Below is the CLI command to create a nginx pod.
-This command will pull the ngnix image and create a pod using it.
+This command will pull the ngnix image and create a pod using it.<br/>
 ` kubectl run nginx --image=nginx`

 You can also create a pod using kubernetes manifest file as below.